Introduction to MySQL ORDER BY Random

 With the result set provided by the above query, we will join the table as follows:

-Applying this process, we need to execute the command more than one time to fetch multiple rows randomly.
-This is because increasing the command limit will only provide the serial rows that begin from the row selected randomly.
+Applying this process, we need to execute the command more than once to fetch multiple rows randomly.
+Increasing the command limit will only provide the serial rows that begin randomly from the row selected.

 With the previous query technique, we can apply a subquery to sort randomly and view the name in either ascending or descending order as follows: